hlee131/todoer/README.md

 ~~13.
 Add Landing page for product.~~
 14. Modal confirmation for important tasks such as clearing todos or deleting account (DONE)
 15. Improve design:
-  - modals
+    - modals (WIP)
-  - No items text
+    - No items text (DONE)
     - error boxes on mobile
     - error boxes use icon instead of "X"
     - reimplement dissappear in ten with JS instead of CSS, use fade class.
+    - Settings.jsx on mobile

 # Frameworks Used